sfraney/wilderness_pathfinder_connections/content/Get_Involved/guide_network.md

 +++
 ![Woman in Brown Scarf Surrounded With Green Trees](/uploads/pexels-pripicart-713071.jpg "Photo by Tobi")

+&nbsp;

-Are you a woman veteran with a passion for nature and a calling to guide others? <br><br>The Wilderness Pathfinder Connections Guide Network is a vibrant community ready to support you on your journey.
+Are you a woman veteran with a passion for nature and a calling to guide others?

+<br><br>The Wilderness Pathfinder Connections Guide Network is a vibrant community ready to support you on your journey.
 When you join the Guide Network, you're stepping into a legacy of mentorship, empowerment, and transformation.
 You'll gain access to a supportive network of women veterans, receive mentorship from experienced guides, and tap into a wealth of resources to deepen your skills in wilderness guiding and rites of passage facilitation.
 We also provide funding opportunities to help you access training and further your development as a leader.
-Whether you're just starting out or seeking to expand your impact, we welcome you to step into this transformative work. <br><br>Are you ready to guide, support, and inspire others on their journey?
+Whether you're just starting out or seeking to expand your impact, we welcome you to step into this transformative work.

+<br><br>Are you ready to guide, support, and inspire others on their journey?
 Join us today!

+&nbsp;

 **Benefits of Joining:**